Frequently asked questions

 The Speaker Lounge is only accessible for speakers of droidcon Berlin 2021.
 There you will have the opportunity to prepare in peace for your presentation and hold discussions with other speakers.
 Drinks and snacks are provided.

 What is the General Party?

-After the first conference day, July 7th, 2021 our droidcon Berlin General Party will take place.
-The General Party is for every participant of the droidcon Berlin and takes place in our Networking - Gaming - Area.
+After the first conference day, October 20th, 2021 our droidcon Berlin General Party will take place.
+The General Party is for every participant of droidcon Berlin and takes place in our Networking - Gaming - Area.

 What topics are you looking for?